Jury recommends Nikolas Cruz be sentenced to life in prison, not death, for Parkland school shooting

 McNeill focused much of her argument on Cruz’s early childhood, recounting testimony from witnesses describing how Cruz’s late biological mother, Brenda Woodward, smoked cigarettes and drugs and drank beer while she was pregnant.

+During the trial phase of the sentencing hearing, two expert witnesses for the defense testified that Cruz suffered severe brain damage as a result of his biological mother’s alcohol abuse.
 McNeill urged jurors to consider Cruz’s history of mental illness in rendering their decision and argued that Cruz should be given a life sentence instead of the death penalty.
 She urged jurors to choose "courage over comfort" and told them that their decision should not be based on anger, revenge, or hate.

 “It is the right thing to do,” McNeill said of a life sentence.
 “Sentencing Nikolas to life and being up here and asking you to do that is the right thing to do.”